christear/RNASeq3USP/README.md

 	- log files are named as "*.log" and "*.elog"

-Please check the column informations of filtered.UTR3.splicing.events.tsv are shown below
+Please check the column information of filtered.UTR3.splicing.events.tsv are shown below

 1: 3'UTR splicing events ID, named by genomic coordinates of introns